tim-huang-01/truss/README.md

 ## Notes
 The Unicode character set is confusing, probably because it encapsulates so much.
-Not only are there multiple specificatios, UTF-8, UTF-16, and UTF-32, but there are also multiple ways in which they're interepreted by available languages.
+Not only are there multiple specifications, UTF-8, UTF-16, and UTF-32, but there are also multiple ways in which they're interepreted by available languages.
 Unicode also has the concept of [Planes](https://en.wikipedia.org/wiki/Plane_(Unicode)), which can add to the confusion.